SIE-Lab-kr/SitVLM2Drive/README.md

 You may use, modify, and extend SitVLM2Drive only for non-commercial academic research purposes.

-For those affiliated with a university, an alternative request link for our dataset is available here: [Alternative University-Affiliated Request Link](https://docs.google.com/forms/d/e/1FAIpQLSdUrMu3t3zgc4NSzA7rJbWeQDrGYR6KDMHQQEIv31pbLWj2JA/viewform?usp=publish-editor).
+For those affiliated with a university, an alternative request link for our dataset is available here: [Request Link](https://docs.google.com/forms/d/e/1FAIpQLSdUrMu3t3zgc4NSzA7rJbWeQDrGYR6KDMHQQEIv31pbLWj2JA/viewform?usp=publish-editor).

 ## 📚 Citation